hexolan/stocklet/CONTRIBUTING.md

 ### Improving The Documentation

 Feel free to open a PR if you'd like to contribute updates which add to or improve the current documentation.
-There currently isn't standard that the documentation is following.
+There currently isn't a standard that the documentation is following.

 I do lint my Markdown files using [markdownlint](https://github.com/DavidAnson/markdownlint).